amrit-eu/Coriolis-data-processing-chain-for-Argo-floats-container/decArgo_soft/soft/decoder_api/README.md

 Decoder Bindings
 ================

-This Python package exists to bind to the dockerised Coriolis Decoder.
+This Python package exists to access the Coriolis Decoder via Python.